muthuspark/ava/README.md

 Ava uses a pipeline architecture with three WebAssembly-powered stages:

-1. **Speech Recognition** — Audio from the microphone is captured and processed by Whisper (tiny-en model) running in WASM.
-The `useWhisper` composable handles audio chunking and streams transcriptions every 2 seconds.
+1. **Speech Recognition** — Audio from the microphone is captured and processed through Voice Activity Detection (Silero VAD) which detects when you stop speaking.
+The captured speech segment is then transcribed by Whisper (tiny-en model) via Transformers.js.
+This approach is more natural than fixed-interval processing.

 2. **Language Model** — Transcribed text is passed to Gemma 3 270M via Wllama (llama.cpp WASM port).
 The `useConversation` composable orchestrates the flow, triggering inference when speech ends and streaming tokens back as they're generated.